-Based in Western Garhwal in the Uttarakashi district, the Kedarkantha trek is known for being one of the easy treks of the country which can be attended by people who are inexperienced trekkers and have no knowledge of prior trekking.
-However physical fitness is required where one should be able to jog at least for 4 kms in 30 minutes before committing for the trekking tour.
-As the altitude rises the air becomes thin and people needs to carry backpacks too, which can all be very difficult, without proper physical fitness.
+Based in Western Garhwal in the Uttarkashi district, the Kedarkantha trek is known for being one of the easy treks of the country which can be attended by people who are inexperienced trekkers and have no knowledge of prior trekking.
+However physical fitness is required where one should be able to jog at least for 4kms in 30 minutes before committing for the trekking tour.
+As the altitude rises the air becomes thin and people need to carry backpacks too, which can all be very difficult, without proper physical fitness.

 Another beauty of this trekking trail is that it starts from dense pine forest where one can begin the trekking trail walking over the bed brown dried leaves creating a unique experience and a magnificent view that is absolutely unparallel.
-Last but not the least is the splendid jaw dropping breath taking view of the famous snow clapped mountain summits that comes into view as soon as one steps in Kedarkantha base and the view gets more stunning which each step towards the summit.
-In a whole the trekking tour promises refreshing and heart filled pleasure which makes the destination so attractive to millions of visitors throughout the year
+Last but not the least is the splendid jaw-dropping breathtaking view of the famous snow clapped mountain summits that come into view as soon as one steps in Kedarkantha base and the view gets more stunning which each step towards the summit.
+In a whole, the trekking tour promises refreshing and heart filled pleasure which makes the destination so attractive to millions of visitors throughout the year

-Though Kedarkantha Trek can be conducted almost the whole year but the aspiring views that it provides in the winter months from December to April cannot be compared with summer times.
-The snow clapped trekking trails and the buckets of snow at the base of the pine trees are a fascinating beauty to savor and which remains only available during the winter days.
-In fact for the locals the winter months are a time for rejoice and they enjoy with a number of festivals during this time.
-However it is better to avoid the monsoon time for trekking in these trail.
+Though Kedarkantha Trek can be conducted almost the whole year the aspiring views that it provides in the winter months from December to April cannot be compared with summer times.
+The snow clapped trekking trails and the buckets of snow at the base of the pine trees are a fascinating beauty to savour and which remains only available during the winter days.
+In fact for the locals, the winter months are a time for rejoice and they enjoy with a number of festivals during this time.
+However, it is better to avoid the monsoon time for trekking in these trails.

 We will arrange the transport and they will meet you at Dehradun railway station to pick you for long but scenic drive Sankri via Mussoorie, Barkot, Purola, Mori, Netwar along the Tons River.
 On arrival set out camp for overnight stay.